SCE

 Lecturers: Prof. Dr. Georg Zollner, Prof. Dr. Peter Dürr

-How can students generate impact by developing entrepreneurial solutions to social challenges?
+Innovations for a sustainable future.
+How can students generate impact by developing entrepreneurial solutions for social challenges?

 In the "Impact Garage" real project, students are supported over the course of a semester in developing solutions that combine impact and business and are sustainable.
+The topics can be chosen from different areas and discussed with the team and professors.

-REAL PROJECT #6 Mobility
+REAL PROJECT #8 Mobility

 Topic: Mobility - FK03 | FK09